notagamedevnono/trinityCore-docker/README.md

       docker-compose down
       docker-compose up -d

 - Your TrinityCore server is ready to use.
+For further admin, telnet in to @ your Docker host IP and port 3443, use your GM credentials.